 Oceans cover about 71% of the earth.
 They are never still.
-If you are looking towards the sea from land, it would look like the ocean is a stagnant place.
+If you are looking towards the sea from land, it will look like the ocean is stagnant.
 But this is not the truth!
 The ocean is continuously in motion.

 The oceans are great reservoirs of minerals, energy, and gases.
 Water can hold heat much more efficiently than air.
 Thus, ocean water absorbs 90% of the energy it receives.

-Oceans are very complex and in-fact are less understood than the weather.
-The main reason why we are able to know so little about the sea is that it is more difficult to explore than land.
+Oceans are very complex and are less understood than the weather.
+The main reason we can know so little about the sea is that it is more difficult to explore than land.

 Some of the major movements of ocean water are: